Unusual types of gramophone records: Sound recorded in locked grooves

 Most records have a locked groove at the end of each side or individual band.
 It is usually a silent loop that keeps the needle and tonearm from drifting into the label area.
 However, it is possible to record sound in this groove, and some artists have included looping audio in the locked groove.

 One of the best-known examples of this technique was The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (1967).
 Many UK copies featured a multi-layered collage of randomized chatter in their run-off loops.
 However, two variations were made: the original British pressing (black label with gold logo) has the "inner groove" play through the entire locked groove and does not include the laughter at the beginning of the piece.
 The re-issue of the British pressing (black label with silver logo) starts playing the "inner groove" long before the needle reaches the locked groove, includes the laughter and, once the needle hits the locked groove, the listener only hears the last two seconds of the piece played over and over again.

-After The Beatles many other musicians experimented with locked run-out grooves, including The Who The Who Sell Out (1967), Pink Floyd Atom Heart Mother (1970), Gong Camembert Electrique (1971), Carla Bley Escalator over the Hill (1971), Brian Eno Taking Tiger Mountain (By Strategy) (1974), Lou Reed Metal Machine Music (1975), This Heat This Heat (album) (1979) and many others.
+After The Beatles many other musicians experimented with locked run-out grooves, including The Who's The Who Sell Out (1967), Pink Floyd's Atom Heart Mother (1970), Gong's Camembert Electrique (1971), Carla Bley's Escalator over the Hill (1971), Brian Eno's Taking Tiger Mountain (By Strategy) (1974), Lou Reed's Metal Machine Music (1975), This Heat's This Heat (1979) and many others.

 The double record of the Outer Wilds soundtrack featured a locked groove on each face of the records.
 Each locked groove features a different instrument from the song Travelers, which is featured at the end of the game when characters come together to play the song.